vmware/differential-datalog/doc/tutorial/tutorial.md

 ```

 The iterator yields a 2-tuple, where the first component `(vendor, price)` of
-type `(string, bit<64>)` is the value stored in the group, and the second
+type `(string, bit<64>)` is the value of the `<map_expr>`, and the second
 component, `w` of type `DDWeight`, is the **weight** associated with this value.
 Internally DDlog tracks the number of times each record has been derived.
 For
 example, records in input relations have weight 1.
 An intermediate relation can
 contain values with weights greater than 1, e.g., if the same value has been
 derived by multiple rules.
 The complete set of rules for computing weights is
 quite complex and is not yet fixed as part of the language semantics.
-Fortunately, in most cases, the aggregate function does not depend on weights,
+Unless you know what you are doing, your aggregate function should simply ignore
-and they can be safely ignored, as in this example (`w` is never used in the
+the weight, as in this example, where `w` is never used in the
-body of the loop, and can be replaced by the `_` placeholder).
+body of the loop, and can be replaced by the `_` placeholder.

 #### Debugging and tracing using `Inspect`